Variational Umbrella Seeding for Calculating Nucleation Barriers: Method

 Up to this point, we have described the procedure for employing Variational Umbrella Seeding to obtain an estimate of the nucleation barrier $\Delta G^c$ for a single state point.
 Once the nucleation barrier is estimated for several state points, we can fit them with a CNT expression to obtain the pressure or temperature dependence of the nucleation barrier.
 This process closely resembles that of the Seeding approach, with one notable exception: the approximation of the interfacial tension.
 From a Variational Umbrella Seeding estimate $\Delta G^c_{\mathrm{aCNT}}$, we compute the interfacial tension using \Cref{eq:cnt-gamma-G} as follows

-In the Seeding approach, the interfacial tension is directly determined by the critical nucleus size $n_c$.
+\replace{}{Note that the proportionality constant $\alpha$ has units of area, so both sides of this equation have units of energy.} In the Seeding approach, the interfacial tension is directly determined by the critical nucleus size $n_c$.
 In contrast, here we determine the interfacial tension from the barrier height $\Delta G^c_{\mathrm{aCNT}}$.
-For a spherical nucleus, this can be expressed as
+For a spherical nucleus, \replace{}{where $\alpha = \left ( 36 \pi / \rho_s^2 \right )^{1/3}$, }this can be expressed as

-where $\rho_s$ is the density of the solid phase.
-Subsequently, similar to the Seeding approach, the interfacial tension $\gamma (p, T)$ is fitted as a function of pressure or temperature.
+where $\rho_s$ is the \replace{}{number} density of the solid phase.
+Subsequently, similar to the Seeding approach, the interfacial tension $\gamma (P, T)$ is fitted as a function of pressure or temperature.
 The fit is usually linear\cite{espinosa_seeding_2016}, but if the data suggests otherwise, one can fit to another functionality.
 The pressure and temperature dependence of the nucleation barrier is then given by

 Again, the second equation refers to the case of a spherical nucleus.
-We emphasize that both \Cref{eq:temp-dG-a,eq:temp-dG-b} yield identical results for $ \Delta G^c_{\mathrm{aCNT}} (p,T)$, irrespective of the actual shape of the nucleus.
+We emphasize that both \Cref{eq:temp-dG-a,eq:temp-dG-b} yield identical results for $ \Delta G^c_{\mathrm{aCNT}} (P,T)$, irrespective of the actual shape of the nucleus.
 Imposing a specific nucleus shape is only necessary for the interpretation of the interfacial tension.
 To calculate the nucleation rate, we also require the kinetic prefactor.
 This is exactly the same as in Seeding\cite{espinosa_seeding_2016} and in Umbrella Sampling.\cite{auer_prediction_2001,auer_numerical_2004}